 When we’re young, we’re told we can become anything we want.
 “Follow your dreams,” they said.
 But how many of us are living the dream?
 How many of us scroll through our social media feeds, envious at those who seem to actually be living their dream?
 All of those beach holidays and perfect white teeth – they’ve found the key to life, while we’re stuck in a dreary office.

 This idea of “happiness” can seem like a fairy tale or just another advertising slogan – something we work for now to enjoy at some unspecified future date.
 But no matter how hard we work, there’s no guarantee of happiness.
 Some people get PhD’s to end up working in McDonalds, while others become incredibly rich and famous, only to end up depressed and committing suicide.
 All of this makes us anxious about life, and it leads to social anxiety, where we constantly compare ourselves to others.
+Whenever we meet another person with our eyes it feels uncomfortable and, insecure, we try to hide behind the screen of our smartphone.

 This is the plague of our time.
 It might not seem as dangerous as AIDS, cancer or depression, but anxiety drains our energy and creates a constant background feeling of unease.
 It is what makes us distract ourselves with new TV series and scrolling our Facebook feed, all because we find it unbearable to be alone with our thoughts.
+We need earphones and constant music to make things bearable.

 It doesn’t have to be like this.
 We all know we should be grateful for what we have in our lives, and that we should never compare ourselves to others.
 But what does this actually mean?
 How can we overcome anxiety?